10 Reasons Why the answer is “YES”

 6. You can integrate your website with Google Maps so people can find you more easily

 A website lets you embed maps directly into your content.
-Some businesses, like XXX Company, have a map embedded directly onto their home page.
+Some businesses, like XYZ Company, have a map embedded directly onto their home page.

 An embedded map makes it easy for people who don’t spend a lot of time in your area to find your business.
 This is particularly great if you host events, as they might attract people who wouldn’t otherwise spend time in the neighborhood your business is in.